tttstudios/vanhacks-netlify/src/pages/index.md

           secondRule:
           secondDescription:
     faq:
-        - q: Do I need to be a developer to attend?
+        - firstQ: Do I need to be a developer to attend?
-          answer:
+          firstAnswerOne:
               To be a participant you need to be either a developer or a UI/UX designer.
+          firstHref:
+          firstAnswerTwo:
-        - q: Do I need a team to register?
+          secondQ: Do I need a team to register?
-          answer:
+          secondAnswerOne:
               No you don't need to be part of a team to register.
 We will be hosting a Friday night social at
+          secondHref:
+          secondAnswerTwo:
-        - q: What should I bring?
+        - firstQ: What should I bring?
-          answer:
+          firstAnswerOne:
               Generally, you’ll need to bring your computer, a charger and any other devices that will contribute to the application's creation.
 As for food, we have you covered but if you want anything in particular there is a kitchen to make tea and prepare small bites.
+          firstHref:
+          firstAnswerTwo:
+          secondQ:
+          secondAnswerOne:
+          secondHref:
+          secondAnswerTwo:
 ---